carla-recourse/CARLA/README.md

 CARLA is a python library to benchmark counterfactual explanation and recourse models.
 It comes out-of-the box with commonly used datasets and various machine learning models.
 Designed with extensibility in mind: Easily include your own counterfactual methods, new machine learning models or other datasets.

+There is a [tutorial notebook](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/notebooks/how_to_use_carla.html) available for a quick start.
 Find extensive documentation [here](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/)!
 Our arXiv paper can be found [here](https://arxiv.org/pdf/2108.00783.pdf).